CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

  * access the files of interest in the Project folder **using Data Gateway**;

- *  Select all the necessary files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project members).
+ *  select the files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project members).

+The files have been decrypted during the copy/paste process and are available for analysis or editing.

 !!!
 Note
     Your private workspace in SD Desktop is completely isolated from the internet for security reasons.
-However, you can use the procedure described above if you need to visualize or import specific scripts into your Desktop (for example, from GitHub or other trusted repositories).
+However, you can use the procedure described above if you need to import specific scripts into your Desktop (for example, from GitHub or other trusted repositories).

 ###  Accessing published data for re-use via SD Apply